R3x/R3x.github.io/content/posts/llvm_debug.md

 First, we need to install the cmake-tools extension for VSCode.
 The extension - [ms-vscode.cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) - is a must-have for writing CMake projects in VSCode.
 It provides a lot of features, including building, debugging, and testing CMake Projects.

 Now you need to create a folder for vscode settings.
-So from your root directory, run the following command:
+So from your Project's root directory, run the following command:

 ```bash
 mkdir .vscode